Hubal: Etymology

+Hubal at the Kaaba

+Hubal most prominently appeared at Mecca, where an image of him was worshipped at the Kaaba.
+According to Karen Armstrong, the sanctuary was dedicated to Hubal, who was worshipped as the greatest of the 360 idols the Kaaba contained, which probably represented the days of the year.

 Hisham Ibn Al-Kalbi's Book of Idols describes the image as shaped like a human, with the right hand broken off and replaced with a golden hand.
 According to Ibn Al-Kalbi, the image was made of red agate, whereas Al-Azraqi, an early Islamic commentator, described it as of "cornelian pearl".
 Al-Azraqi also relates that it "had a vault for the sacrifice" and that the offering consisted of a hundred camels.
 Both authors speak of seven arrows, placed before the image, which were cast for divination, in cases of death, virginity, and marriage.

 According to Ibn Al-Kalbi, the image was first set up by Khuzayma ibn Mudrika, but another tradition, recorded by Ibn Ishaq, holds that Amr ibn Luhayy, a leader of the Khuza'a tribe, put an image of Hubal into the Kaaba, where it was worshipped as one of the chief deities of the tribe.
 The date for Amr is disputed, with dates as late as the end of the fourth century AD suggested, but what is quite sure is that the Quraysh later became the protectors of the ancient holy place, supplanting the Khuza'a.

 A tale recorded by Ibn Al-Kalbi has Muhammad's grandfather Abdul Mutallib vowing to sacrifice one of his ten children.
 He consulted the arrows of Hubal to find out which child he should choose.
 The arrows pointed to his son Abd-Allah, the future father of Muhammad.
 However, he was saved when 100 camels were sacrificed in his place.
 According to Tabari, Abdul Mutallib later also brought the infant Muhammad himself before the image.

 After defeat by Muhammad's forces at the Battle of Badr, Abu Sufyan ibn Harb, leader of the Quraysh army, is said to have called on Hubal for support to gain victory in their next battle, saying "Show your superiority, Hubal".
 When Muhammad conquered Mecca in 630, he broke the statue of Hubal, along with the other 360 images at the Kaaba, and dedicated the structure to Allah.